Netz00/growi/README.md

-# Growi - frontend
+# Growi

 [![Next.js](https://img.shields.io/badge/Next.Js-13-blue?style=for-the-badge)](https://nextjs.org/)
 [![Tailwind CSS](https://img.shields.io/badge/Tailwind%20CSS-3.2-blue?style=for-the-badge)](https://tailwindcss.com/)
 [![Fuse.js](https://img.shields.io/badge/Fuse.js-6.6.2-blue?style=for-the-badge)](https://fusejs.io/)

-## Growi - Influencer marketing platform - frontend part
+## Influencer marketing platform
+⚠️ The repository was developed in the context of the *Human Computer Interaction* course during the winter semester of 2022/2023.
+The information presented on the website is predominantly generated and lacks substantive significance, and thus should not be considered a reliable source of information.

 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and spiced with configuration and boilerplate by [`creativedesignsguru`](https://creativedesignsguru.com).

----

-## Running
+### Running

 Run the following command on your local environment: